-Any Pardot list can be used as a suppression list.
+Any Pardot static or dynamic list can be used as a suppression list (this excludes test lists).
 Just select which of your Pardot lists you'd like to suppress for that particular drip program or list email in the Recipients step of your email or drip program wizard.
 For help with creating lists, see this article.

 The selected list will only be used as a suppression list for that particular drip program or email.
 You could, for example, use a list as a suppression list for one list email and then use it as a recipient list for another email.
 You would simply select the list as "Recipients" rather than "Suppression Lists."

 Why would you want to suppress someone from an list email or a drip program?Possible reasons include:

 They have already received the email on a previous occasion.